-This course covers American history from its colonial foundations to the Civil War and Reconstruction.
-It provides students with knowledge and understanding of the major political, social, and economic movements and leading historical figures in American history up to 1877.
+This course will focus on American history from its colonial foundations to the Civil War and Reconstruction.
+It provides students with knowledge and understanding of the major political, social, and economic movements, as well as leading historical figures in American history up to 1877.

 Notes: This course is an approved Survey Course in United States History for teacher certification in Connecticut.
 This course duplicates the CLEP exam and/or a course in U.S. History 1.

 Student Learning Outcomes (SLOs)

 Upon completion of this course, the student will be able to:

 - Describe pre-Colombian societies and the clash of cultures between the Native-Americans and Europeans.